Louis-CharlesBiron/canvasDotEffect/readme.md

 # Color

-The Color class represents a color and provides some multiple utility functions such as HSV control, RGBA control, color finding, color format convertions and color normalisation.
+The Color class represents a color and provides multiple utility functions such as HSV control, RGBA control, color finding, color format conversions, and color normalization.

 **Note:** Direct HSV / RGBA controls are not supported for gradients